Particle Simulations of Collisionless Magnetic Reconnection

-Why is a current sheet of the distant magnetotail of the earth
+Why is the current sheet of the earth's distant magnetotail

-to be thinned and why is a large amount of energy to be released ?
+to be thinned, and why is a large amount of energy released ?

-This is typically observed as magnetic reconnection.
-There were
+This is typically observed as magnetic reconnection in magneto-

-that inertia of ions and electrons is the mechanism for magnetic
+clearly proved that inertia of ions and electrons controls over

 reconnection, resulting in the large energy release of earth's